krasimir/actml/README.md

 ```

 Notice how `GetMySchedule` and `AmIGoingToTheBeach` became pure functions which only accept what they need.
 I know what you are thinking - "Do we really need such kung-fu to make those functions pure?".
 Well, we may achieve the same thing but we need a fourth function that act as a composition layer and wires everything.
 That is one of the benefits of ActML.
 It is your glue layer where you say what needs to happen without specifying how.

+## What you need to use ActML

+ActML uses React's JSX transpiler to convert markup to function calls.
+By default the transpiler translates every tag to a `React.createElement` call.